duelme/carousel-challenge/README.md

     * It should show five games at a time.
     * It should scroll to the right automatically to display the next game option every 3 seconds.
     * It should show the name of the game in the center, as shown in the mockup.
 3. Style the `GamesCarousel` component.
-We use the `styled-components` library and have included it in this repo, but you do not need to use it if you would like the write the styles some other way.
+We use the `styled-components` library and have included it in this repo, but you do not need to use it.
 Some things to keep in mind:
     * The styles do NOT need to be cross-browser compatible.
 I would recommend using Chrome for this mockup as Firefox does not support some CSS properties that facilitate this design.
     * The styles do NOT need to be responsive.